 receiving a zero for the assignment or test.

-being required to explain one's actions to a parent, and the parent contacting the teacher before the student returns to class.
+being required to explain one's actions to a parent, and the parent contacting the teacher.

 being required to meet with the grade administrator.

 ineligibility to have a reference letter written by the administration.

 The Handsworth staff and administration consider misbehaviour to fall on a continuum of seriousness: the less serious end is exemplified by occasional lateness to class; the more serious end by violence with a weapon.
 These two extremes illustrate a spectrum of behaviour that necessitates a corresponding range of responses.
 The school’s responses to misbehaviour will be rational, consistent, and fair.
 Disciplinary action, whenever possible, will be preventative and restorative, rather than merely punitive.
 The administration will take into account factors such as the severity and frequency of the offence(s), as well as the age, maturity, and ability of the student in question.
 In most cases, as students mature, there is the expectation of increased responsibility and self-discipline; therefore, progressively increasing consequences for misbehaviour may apply.
 Considering these background factors, consequences may include, but may not be limited to, verbal warning, parental contact, written and/or in-person apology to victims, in-school suspension, out-of-school suspension, suspension of extra-curricular activities including sports, arts or graduation activities.
 Contraventions of the Criminal Code (such as involvement with drugs and alcohol, violence, threats of violence, possession of a weapon or replica, vandalism, theft, causing a false emergency alarm etc.) will involve suspension, and, if applicable, a Re-Entry Plan (explained below).
 In addition, these cases usually require the involvement of the RCMP.